mohamedsaif/IntelligentExperiences.OnContainers/guide/00-setup/README.md

    1. AKS Service principal needs to have "Contributor" access on the project resource group.
 3. Azure Container Register (ACR) Service Principal: in order to integrate Azure DevOps with ACR, we need a Service Principal (created or existing) should be provided
    1. ACR Service principal needs to have "AcrPull" and "AcrPush" permissions on the project ACR

+### Resource Providers

-4. Some subscription don't have all Azure services resource providers registered.
+Some subscription don't have all Azure services resource providers registered.

-   1. For example if the subscription don't have "Microsoft.DocumentDB" provider registered, you will not be able to create Cosmos DB.
+For example if the subscription don't have "Microsoft.DocumentDB" provider registered, you will not be able to create Cosmos DB.

-   2. A script to make sure all needed resource providers are registered is available here [00-resource-providers.sh](../../src/scripts/00-resource-providers.sh).
+A script to make sure all needed resource providers are registered is available here [00-resource-providers.sh](../../src/scripts/00-resource-providers.sh).
 Note this require a subscription owner account to execute.

-   3. Resource providers registration is a one time job at the subscription level and don't have any cost implications (just enabling the subscription to use certain services like ACR, AKS, Cosmos DB,...)
+>NOTE: Resource providers registration is a one time job at the subscription level and don't have any cost implications (just enabling the subscription to use certain services like ACR, AKS, Cosmos DB,...)

 ### Azure Subscription Limits